MicrosoftLearning/AI-102-AIEngineer/Instructions/00-setup.md

 ### .NET Core SDK

 1. Download and install from https://dotnet.microsoft.com/download (download .NET Core SDK - not just the runtime).
-If you are running the labs in this course on your own machine, you will need both .NET 6.0 and .NET 3.1 installed.
+If you are running the labs in this course on your own machine, you will need .NET 7.0 installed.

 ### C++ Redistributable